 - 1. Change of student interest;

 - 2. Negative effect of course grade on GPA

-- 3. Unnecessary for graduation
+- 3. Unnecessary for graduation'

 Schedule changes must be made before the semester begins.
+Schedule changes in the middle of a semester will result in a withdrawal-fail for the portion of the credit they elected not to complete and will be recorded on the student's transcript.
 Beginning on the first school day in December students may request changes in Term 3 and Term 4 schedules.
 All changes must be made prior to the beginning of the semester.